|Watergate salad is a well-loved fruit salad, made up of pistachio pudding with marshmallows, pineapple and Cool Whip and often other add-ins.|

 - 1 large (16 ounce) tub of non-dairy topping (like Cool Whip), thawed

 - 1 cup of chopped pecans or walnuts, optional

 Drain the pineapple, but reserve the juice!!
 Stir together half of the pineapple juice with the pudding mix until well blended.
 Gently fold in the Cool Whip and carefully stir in the pineapple, marshmallows, and pecans.
 Add additional juice only if needed - you want this to be moist but not runny.
 Cover and refrigerate at least one hour or preferably overnight.
 Scoop into individual clear goblets and garnish with shredded sweet coconut, chopped nuts and/or Maraschino cherries, if desired.

-Variations: Add 3 to 4 bananas, sliced, well drained fruit cocktail, mandarin oranges, or Maraschino cherries and/or mix in cottage cheese with the whipped topping.
+Other Variations: Add 3 to 4 bananas, sliced, well drained fruit cocktail or Maraschino cherries and/or mix in cottage cheese with the whipped topping.

 Requires Adobe Reader - download it free!©Deep South Dish